I’m sharing 8 stress management tactics to try.

 Click HERE to save this post for later.

-- Diffuse.
 I recently started diffusing essential oils at bedtime (sometimes in my office during the day, too).
-We have two of the Bamboo diffusers from NOW Foods, and I love it so much.
+We have several of the Bamboo diffusers from NOW Foods, and I love it so much.
 Some of my favorite calming essential oils to diffuse include: Lavender, Jasmine, Chamomile, Lemon Balm, and Clary Sage.

-- Apps.
 No, not like the kind before a meal (though those are delish!).
 I’m talking about phone apps.
 There are so many apps to address stress (and reducing it) these days.
-I’ll put together a list for you soon, but for now, two of my favorites are Headspace and Calm.
+Two of my favorites are Headspace and Calm.

 Do you have any to add to these 8 stress management tactics?

 I promise with everything I have that when you manage your stress, it becomes so much easier to heal the gut (or keep the gut thriving).

 If you liked this post, you might also enjoy: